Responsibility

 I. We partner with experts and advocacy groups

 II.
-We strive to build inclusive scales
+We strive to build robust scales

 These gender models are binary, but gender is not.

-And, back to a point made up above, the people that fall outside the man / woman gender identities are the ones that have historically been underrepresented and marginalized.
 If you don’t have an option for something other than “man” or “woman”, you won’t be able to measure and report on it.

 You can’t tell someone’s gender by looking at them.